SophieDeBenedetto/blog/posts/telemetry_part_three.md

 # Instrumenting Phoenix with Telemetry Part III: Phoenix + Ecto Telemetry Events

+## Table Of Contents

+In this series, we'll be instrumenting a Phoenix app and sending metrics to StatsD with the help of Elixir and Erlang's Telemetry offerings.

+* Part I: Telemetry Under The Hood
+* Part II: Handling Telemetry Events with `TelemetryMetrics` + `TelemetryMetricsStatsd`
+* Part III: Observing Phoenix + Ecto Telemetry Events
+* Part IV: Erlang VM Measurements with `telemetry_poller`, `TelemetryMetrics` + `TelemetryMetricsStatsd`

+## Intro

-In the previous post, we saw how the `Telemetry.Metrics` and `TelemetryMetricsStatsd` libraries abstracted away the need to define custom handlers and callback functions, attach those handlers to events and implement our own metric reporting logic.
-But our Telemetry pipeline still needs a little work--we're still on the hook for emitting all of our own Telemetry events.
+In the [previous post](), we saw how the `Telemetry.Metrics` and `TelemetryMetricsStatsd` libraries abstracted away the need to define custom handlers, attach those handlers to events, and implement our own metric reporting logic.
+But our Telemetry pipeline still needs a little work--we're still on the hook for emitting all of our own Telemetry events!

 In order to really be able to observe the state of our production Phoenix app, we need to be reporting on much more than just one endpoint's request duration and count.
-We want to be able to handle information-rich events describing web requests across the app, database queries, the behavior and state of the Erlang VM, the behavior and state of any workers in our app, and more.
+We need to report information-rich metrics describing web requests across the app, database queries, the behavior and state of the Erlang VM, the behavior and state of any workers in our app, and more.

-Instrumenting all of that by hand, by executing custom Telemetry events wherever we need them and defining custom handler, will be tedious and time-consuming.
-On top of that, it will be a challenge to standardize event naming conventions and payloads across the app.
+Instrumenting all of that by hand, by executing custom Telemetry events wherever we need them, will be tedious and time-consuming.
+On top of that, it will be a challenge to standardize event naming conventions, measurements, and metadata across the app.

 In this post, we'll examine Phoenix and Ecto's out-of-the-box Telemetry events and use `Telemetry.Metrics` to observe a wide-range of such events.

-## Achieving Observability
+## Achieving Observability with Phoenix and Ecto Telemetry Events

 To achieve observability, we know we nee to track things like: